mmonteleone/michaelmonteleone.net/_posts/2010-06-21-suspiciously-pleasant-xml-with-csharp-4.markdown

 So, now with C# 4's [dynamic](http://msdn.microsoft.com/en-us/library/dd264736.aspx) type and the [DynamicObject](http://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.aspx) class, .NET has a mostly-workable `method_missing` of its own.
 And with the help of a smidgen of code that is [DynamicBuilder](http://github.com/mmonteleone/dynamicbuilder), we can accomplish the same API.

-You learn it in five minutes and integrate it into existing code in even less time as it's just a single small class.
+You can learn it in five minutes and integrate it into existing code in even less time as it's just a single small class.

 ### Examples